DhananjayPorwal/obsidian-super-minimal-setup/README.md

 # 👋 Introduction

-Get started with Obsidian effortlessly with this minimal setup.
+Get started with Obsidian effortlessly with this super minimal setup.
 It features a clean, simple theme, essential plugins, and handy CSS snippets, allowing you to dive straight into note-taking without any distractions.

 # 🌆 Showcase